Maldives' embattled president sends envoys to China, Saudi for support

 Cooperation between China and the Maldives is for all the people of the islands and accords with the interests of both countries and both peoples, Geng added.

-Additional reporting by Shihar Aneez in COLOMBO and Ben Blanchard in BEIJING; Writing by Sanjeev Miglani; Editing by Clarence Fernandez
+Additional reporting by Shihar Aneez and Ranga Sirilal in COLOMBO and Ben Blanchard in BEIJING; Writing by Sanjeev Miglani; Editing by Clarence Fernandez